yurikb/yurikb/README.md

 ### Hi there 👋

+🌱 I’m currently a dev student, learning front-end

+📫 How to reach me: yuri.kollerborba@gmail.com

 <!--
 **yurikb/yurikb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.